HaxeFlixel/haxeflixel.com/src/documents/blog/13-HaxeFlixel-DragonBones-Support.html.md

 haxelib install dragonbones
 ```

-Although it’s better to install directly from github in order to always keep up with the latest updates:
+Although it’s better to install directly from GitHub in order to always keep up with the latest updates:

 ```
 haxelib git dragonbones https://github.com/openfl/dragonbones